 Frequently Asked Questions

-A screen tent or house is a tent-style enclosure that’s entirely mesh.
+Screen tents (or screen house) is a tent-style shelter that’s entirely mesh.
 It’s basically a see-through tent that’ll be no good in heavy rain or snow, but is wonderful at keeping bugs out of your face as you hang out during the day.
 It also offers some shade and UV protection.

 Depending on the size, these beauties are great for sitting in a circle and playing a game with family, having beers with friends, fully enclosed in mesh.

-You can cook in a screen tent, but be wise about it.
+You can cook in screen tents, but be wise about it.
 Choose a tent that’s tall and wide.
 You need room for the smoke to curl upwards and escape, and sides far away enough that any spitting or sparking doesn’t reach them.